DiscoCat-Dev/PrintshopSuite/Print4Simple/README.md

 # 🛠️ Print4Simple (Pascal)

-**Print4Simple** is a fast, simple Pascal program that calculates the number of sheets and empty pages required for duplex printing at 4 pages per sheet.
+**Print4Simple** is a fast, simple Pascal program that calculates the number of sheets and empty pages required for duplex printing at 4 pages per sheet (landscape).

 ## ✅ Features